code0nwheels/Dwellpy/docs/configuration_guide.md

 - **1-3**: Slow, controlled scrolling for precise reading
 - **4-6**: Medium speed for general use
 - **7-10**: Fast scrolling for quickly moving through content

+## General Tab

+The General tab contains startup and UI behavior settings.

+### Startup Behavior
+This section controls how Dwellpy should behave when first launched.

+#### Start Active on Launch
+**What it does**: Automatically turns on dwell clicking when Dwellpy starts.

+**When to enable**: If you always want dwell clicking active immediately.

+**When to disable**: If you prefer to manually turn it on when needed.

+### UI Behavior
+This section controls how the toolbar behaves when you're not using it.

+#### Auto Collapse UI
+**What it does**: Automatically shrinks the Dwellpy toolbar to a single button when your cursor moves away from it.

+**How it works**:
+- When enabled, the toolbar contracts to a small button showing current status after 1 second
+- The contracted button shows current mode (e.g., "LEFT", "OFF", "DRAG*" for temporary mode)
+- Hover over the contracted button to expand back to full toolbar
+- Auto-expands when cursor returns to the area

+**When to enable**:
+- Reduce screen clutter during regular computer use
+- Maximize available screen real estate
+- Minimize visual distractions while keeping Dwellpy accessible

+**When to disable**:
+- Prefer having all controls always visible
+- Frequently switch between click modes
+- Using touch screen or other direct input methods

+**Default setting**: Disabled

+#### Expansion Direction
+**What it controls**: Which direction the UI expands when auto-collapse is enabled.

+**Options** (radio button selection):
+- **Auto (recommended)**: Automatically chooses the best direction based on screen position and available space
+- **Horizontal (left-to-right)**: Always expands left-to-right (traditional toolbar layout)
+- **Vertical (top-to-bottom)**: Always expands top-to-bottom (column layout)

+**Auto mode logic**:
+- Analyzes available screen space in all directions
+- Prefers horizontal expansion when space permits
+- Falls back to vertical if horizontal space is limited
+- Considers screen edges and multi-monitor setups

+**When to use specific directions**:
+- **Horizontal**: Wide screens, traditional desktop layouts
+- **Vertical**: Narrow screens, side-mounted positioning, ultrawide monitors
+- **Auto**: Most users - let Dwellpy choose the optimal layout

+**Note**: This setting only applies when "Contract UI when cursor is outside" is enabled.

 ## Click Mode Settings